Stablecoins: What they are and why they work

 This combination of a ‘pure’ supply-demand model and relatively low trading volumes has seen the value of crypto currencies oscillate wildly.

 Again, we can look at bitcoin for an example.
-In the last twelve months, the value of the currency has fluctuated between $29,790 and $66,936.
+As you can see in this table from CoinMarketCap, the value of the currency has fluctuated between $15,700 and $30,500 in the 12 months to June 11, 2023.

 In other words, its value has fluctuated by more than 100%.

 This places limits on what crypto can be used for.
-Sure, we can trade coins and tokens on crypto exchanges, but many people are reluctant to use them as a store of value (in other words, an asset that can be stored up and exchanged in future) because they don’t know how much each asset is really worth.
+Sure, we can trade coins and tokens on crypto exchanges, but many people are reluctant to use them as a store of value because they don’t know how much each asset is really worth.

 And it’s practically impossible to use crypto as a means of exchange in the real world, because neither buyer or seller has faith in the currency.